 BPA is required by the Northwest Power Act to meet the net firm power load requirements of its customers in the Pacific Northwest.
 BPA is authorized to help meet its net firm power load through the acquisition of electric conservation.
 BPA makes available a portfolio of initiatives and infrastructure support activities to its customers to ensure the conservation targets established in the Northwest Power and Conservation Council's then-current Power Plan are achieved.
 The Council released the Seventh Power Plan in fiscal year 2016.
-These initiatives and activities are often executed via conservation commitments made by BPA to its customers through \$78 million of agreements with utility customers and contractors that provide support in the way of energy efficiency program research, development and implementation.
-The timing of the payments under these commitments is not fixed or determinable, and these agreements will expire at various dates through fiscal year 2022.
+These initiatives and activities are often executed via conservation commitments made by BPA to its customers through agreements with utility customers and contractors that provide support in the way of energy efficiency program research, development and implementation.
+The timing of the payments under these commitments is not fixed or determinable, and these agreements will expire at various dates through fiscal year 2024.
+Conservation-related expenses are recorded to operations and maintenance expense as incurred.